RakhithJK/jgm-pandoc-wiki/Installing-the-development-version-of-pandoc-1.9.md

 ### citeproc-hs 0.3.4

-The version at the official repository lacks two patches that are needed to build citeproc-hs against pandoc-types 1.9, so until they are applied I am temporarily hosting a repository that has them:
+The version at the official repository lacks two patches that are needed to build citeproc-hs against pandoc-types 1.9, so until they are applied I am temporarily hosting a darcs repository that has them.
+(If you don't have darcs, you can get it with `cabal install darcs`.)

     darcs get http://johnmacfarlane.net/repos/citeproc-hs
     cd citeproc-hs